skip to content

 Types of prisoners

 Most prisoners are serving prison sentences imposed by a court.
-In most cases the court will also fix a non-parole period, being the period of time that a prisoner must spend in prison before release on parole [Sentencing Act 2017 (SA) s 47; see parole.
+In most cases, the court will fix a non-parole period, being the period of time that a prisoner must spend in prison before release on parole [Sentencing Act 2017 (SA) s 47].
+See also parole.

-A remand prisoner is a person who has been refused bail (see questioning, search and arrest) and is being held in custody:
+A remand prisoner is a person who has been refused bail (see Bail) and is being held in custody:

 • while waiting to be tried for an offence